 duties and responsibilities

-There are several tasks a software developer handles daily.
+There are several tasks a software engineer handles daily.
 Here are a few examples.

 Even if you work independently, you'll still need to collaborate with other parties to ensure your development is on the right path.
 At the start, this is with customers who require computer system programming or productivity applications.